tokuhirom/node-mruby/README.md

 TODO
 ----

-  * write a node.js library in ruby, and export classes/functions as npm library.
-    * export mRuby's function/class to the node.js world?
   * better diag for syntax error in node.js level
   * inject object from node.js world to ruby world